dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 ## How to know if you’re dealing with a CLDF-dataset

-You are dealing with a CLDF-data set if there is a file ending with the extension `.json` and at the top it identifies a CLDF-dataset type.
+You are dealing with a CLDF-data set if there is a file ending with the extension `.json` and at the top inside of it it identifies a CLDF-dataset type.
 For example, it could be `dc:conformsTo: http://cldf.clld.org/v1.0/terms.rdf#StructureDataset`.
 (There is one exception to this rule, see “Good to know” below.)

 Often there is a folder called “cldf” with files like `languages.csv`, `values.csv` and `StructureDataset-metadata.json` in it.
 The JSON filename will be different depending on the type of module.